Distracted and inattentive driving

 Physical distraction involves taking your hands off the steering wheel, e.g. to adjust stereo controls or eat food.

-Did you know: 7.2% of drivers self-report taking both hand/s off the steering wheel and their eyes off the road because they’ve been distracted by a child in the car.
+Did you know: 7.2% of drivers self-report taking one or both hands off the steering wheel and their eyes off the road because they’ve been distracted by a child in the car.

 Cognitive distraction